 - Press Windows Key + C.

-- Click the Search icon.
+- Click on the Search icon.

-- Open “Diagnose your computer’s memory problems” from Search Results.
+- Open Diagnose your computer’s memory problems from the Search Results.

 - Press Windows Key + X.